cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 draft: false
 weight: 160
 ---
+A new license mechanism was introduced as part of Cloudify 4.6.

-Since Cloudify 4.6 to use Cloudify Premium version you need to have valid license - either paying license or trial license.
+From 4.6 on, in order to activate a Cloudify Premium Manager, a valid license is required.

-Without valid license you are not able to access most of the Cloudify REST APIs and neither Cloudify CLI nor Cloudify Console is operational.
+Before the Cloudify Manager is activated, most of the Cloudify REST APIs are blocked, and neither Cloudify CLI nor Cloudify Console are operational.
+Cloudify community version does not require a license, hence no activation is needed.

 # Product Activation

+A Cloudify license is provided to all Cloudify Premium subscribed customers by Cloudify support.
+Cloudify Premium trial customers receive their trial licnse via email upon trial request.
+Request your free 60 day trial at https://cloudify.co/download/#trial.
-To activate Cloudify (make it operational), you need to have valid license key and to upload it using either Cloudify CLI or Cloudify Console.
+To activate your Cloudify manager submit your license through either the Cloudify management console (UI) or via the Cloudify CLI.

 {{% note title="Activate Permissions" %}}
-Only users with sys_admin permissions are allowed to active the product.
+Only admin users (users with sys_admin system role) are allowed to upload a license and activate the Manager.
 {{% /note %}}

 ## Cloudify CLI

-You can upload license key and activate the product using the following command:
+You can upload a license and activate the product by using the following command:

 {{< highlight bash >}}
 cfy license upload <license-path>